ptfonseca/pcal/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pcal: Calibration of P-Values for Point Null Hypothesis Testing
+# pcal: Calibration of P-Values for Point Null Hypotheses

 <!-- badges: start -->